-Gary Brinkman Photography captures quality swimming images.
+Gary Brinkman Photography captures quality swimming and sporting images.

 We hope that you enjoy browsing through the galleries of images.